 4. We will introduce a deposit return scheme for drinks containers, to increase recycling and reduce littering.
 An expert panel will also be set-up to advice on how we can reduce demand for single-use items, building on the success of the plastic bag charge.

 5. To tackle air pollution, we will create Low Emission Zones (LEZs) in our four biggest cities by 2020.
 LEZs, first introduced in Sweden in 1996, ensure only the least polluting vehicles have access to air pollution hotspots.
-The first Low Emissions Zone will be established in one of our cities by the end of next year.
+The first Low Emissions Zone will be established in Glasgow by the end of next year.